Start of the WBIF Technical Assistance for the University of Zadar

 The new building will provide teaching and research facilities in one wing and student accommodation facilities in another.
 Both wings will be connected by two underground levels, partly opening on a sunken green area.
 This concept will encourage co-working and better associate students with University activities and eventually promote their integration on the campus ground.
 The building will be designed with energy performance in mind, and it is anticipated that more than 60% of energy requirements will be provided by the renewable energy sources, including heat pumps and solar power system.

-The project Zadar University: New Campus and University Learning Resource Centre is the beneficiary of €2 million in EU grants through the WBIF for the support to the development of the new campus.
+The project Zadar University: New Campus and University Learning Resource Centre has been jointly supported by the WBIF Bilateral Donors and the EU through a €2 million grant for the development of the new campus.
 This latest technical assistance is implemented by the Infrastructure Project Facility 7 and the European Investment Bank as Lead IFI from July 2018 until September 2020.
 The conclusion of this assignment in September 2020 will bring WBIF's activities in Croatia to final closure.

 The project started in 2011 when the University initiated a regrouping of its facilities, scattered across 14 locations within Zadar.
 Lack of space and equipment were constraints for both the expansion into new fields of science and maintaining high-quality teaching in the existing areas of expertise.
 The beneficiary sought WBIF support for the feasibility study and preliminary designs for the new campus as well as assistance with preparing the investment grant application for EU Regional Development Funds.
 The first WBIF grant was allocated in 2011 and was completed by Infrastructure Project Facility 3 in September 2018.
 A follow-on grant was awarded in 2013 to ensure continuity on this project over Croatia’s EU accession and help develop the buildings selected in an architectural competition in 2015.
 This latest grant is implemented by Infrastructure Project Facility 5 and Infrastructure Project Facility 7 under two separate components.